 Grants in any state have a very specific objective to support.
-The grant giving organization needs to know that their spent dollars are going to support this objective, which means that grants typically have a significant amount of reporting responsibilities attached to them.
+The grant-giving organization needs to know that its spent dollars are going to support this objective, which means that grants typically have a significant amount of reporting responsibilities attached to them.

 When you apply for a grant, you need to be sure that your objectives align and that you can show a potential pathway to success.
-You also need to be sure that your own financial objectives are already clear and well documented.
+You also need to be sure that your financial objectives are already clear and well-documented.

-There are differences between seeking grants for non-profit organizations than for for-profit businesses.
+There are differences between seeking grants for non-profit organizations and for for-profit businesses.
 There are more grants available for causes, but that doesn’t mean that for-profit businesses don’t have grant opportunities.
-Grants can be awarded to start-ups or existing businesses provided they follow protocol of the issuing organization.
+Grants can be awarded to start-ups or existing businesses provided they follow the protocol of the issuing organization.